 Following a cop can symbolize a rule that must be followed.

 And here’s a wrinkle for you to consider: a police officer can symbolize anything related to a job in law enforcement or related fields—even related only by the associations above.
-Any job or career based on authority can be symbolized in dreams by police characters.
-Auditors at a pharmaceutical factory could be symbolized as a narcotics squad.
+Police characters can symbolize any job or role based on authority.
+A narcotics squad in a dream can symbolize auditors at a pharmaceutical factory.
 A principal of a school could dream about the job as being a police officer or on a police force.
 And students could dream about a school principal as a cop, and an authority structure as a group of cops.